a1887077/FileMe/README.md

 make build
 ```

-After running `make build` the application can be run by executing `./build/fileme`.
+After running `make build` the application can be run by executing `./build/standalone/FileMe`.
 Note that this is the same as the `make run` build target.
+Note that if the `make run` target fails, try
+running `make clean` prior to the `make run` command.

 ### Target: test